russmiles/spring-rest-service/README.md

 | description.txt  | Description of the template  | Required |
 | parameters  | List of parameter names, one per line  | Optional |

-See com.sforzando.generate.TemplateBasedProjectTemplate in contract-lib project.
+See com.atomist.generate.TemplateBasedProjectTemplate in generator-lib project.